 -Is the DCP named correctly?

-Is it in the correct scope or flat format?
+-Is it in the correct scope or flat format?
 The DCP should have a correct digital naming convention name.
-Example: The DCP is called Dcpname_SHR_S but is actually Dcpname_SHR_F because the subtitles are burned in too low and will be cropped at a scope preset in your cinema.
+Example: The DCP is called Dcpname_SHR_S but is actually Dcpname_SHR_F because the resolution is wrong and the subtitles are burned in too low and will be cropped at a scope preset in your cinema.

 -Is the DCP in the correct language/subtitle language?

 -Will the DCP play at your venue.
 Example: The DCP is marked 7.1 and you only got 5.1